AG Anja Lux

 Focus of research: AG Anja Lux

-The group of Prof. Dr. Anja Lux is interested in effector mechanisms of B cell depleting antibodies and Fc receptor dependent activation of immune cells.
+The group of Prof. Dr. Anja Lux is interested in effector mechanisms of IgG antibodies.
+This entails the molecular mechanisms of Fc receptor dependent activation of immune cells in health and inflammatory diseases.

 Prof. Anja Lux